βFAQ

 What Fees Do I Pay?

-The protocol will collect transaction fees only on matched orders in the respective Primary, Secondary, and Repo Markets.
+The protocol will collect transaction fees only on matched orders in the respective Fixed-Rate Borrowing/Lending, tToken, and Repo Markets.
 The protocol will also collect a USD 1 withdrawal fee upon each withdrawal request.

 How Do I Become a Term Structure User?

 Users should first connect their wallets and deposit before they can start trading.
-After they deposit funds into their Term Structure accounts, they can place orders in Primary Markets to borrow or lend mainstream tokens and stablecoins with their preferred interest rates, collateral, and maturity dates.
-Alternatively, users can also buy and sell Term Structure's fixed-income tokens in the Secondary Markets.
-They can do this to earn a fixed income or to trade these tokens for hedging and risk-taking purposes against Primary Markets and other DeFi protocols.
+After they deposit funds into their Term Structure accounts, they can place orders in Fixed-Rate Borrowing/Lending to borrow or lend mainstream tokens and stablecoins with their preferred interest rates, collateral, and maturity dates.
+Alternatively, users can also buy and sell Term Structure's fixed-income tokens in the tToken Markets.
+They can do this to earn a fixed income or to trade these tokens for hedging and risk-taking purposes against Fixed-Rate Borrowing/Lending and other DeFi protocols.

 The liquidation threshold is the maximum acceptable LTV ratio for a loan during its lifetime.
 If the LTV ratio of a loan reaches this threshold, the liquidation process can be triggered by liquidators.
 The liquidation threshold varies depending on the collateral and borrowed tokens used in the loan.
 The liquidation can be either full liquidation or half liquidation, depending on the value of the collateral.
 Full liquidation applies when the collateral value is no more than USD 10,000, while half liquidation applies in all other cases.
 Please note that if borrowers fail to repay their loans before 00:00 UTC+0 on the maturity date, full liquidation will apply.
 The liquidation process is fully on-chain, decentralized, and open to any liquidator to maintain the stability of the system.
 There are incentives for liquidators and penalties for borrowers.
 For more information, please refer to our docs at Liquidation Mechanism - Term Structure Docs.